top of page

 ________________________________________________________________________

 I enjoyed it.
-I loved your character Private Investigator Matt Malone and his dog Gracie, He sounds like a nice guy.
-I also loved the way he helped his elderly neighbor and let her help in his investigation.
+I loved your character, Private Investigator Matt Malone, and his dog, Gracie.
+He sounds like a nice guy.
+I also loved the way he helped his elderly neighbor and allowed her to help in his investigation.

 Ellen T. - MN 2024